pagopa/terraform-azurerm-v3/kubernetes_cluster_velero/README.md

 # kubernetes_cluster_velero

-This module installs Velero on the configured aks cluster, and optionally schedules the backup for all the namespaces
+This module installs Velero on the configured aks cluster Note that you must have the proper cluster selected using `kubectl config use-context "<cluster_name>"` or using the utility script `k8setup.sh` usually found in the IaC project's aks-setup folder

 ## How to use it